containers/podman-desktop/CONTRIBUTING.md

 We typically require one approval for code as well as documentation-related PR's.
 If it is a large code-related PR, proof of review / testing (a video / screenshot) is required.

+**Avoid enabling auto-merge** until the PR has undergone sufficient reviews and contributors have been given ample time for assessment.
+A maintainer will review the PR prior to the final merge.
+It's common for code PRs to require up to a week before merging due to reasons such as ongoing releases or dependencies on other PRs.
+Additionally, documentation PRs might take a few days for integration.

 Some tips for the PR process:

 - No PR too small!
 Feel free to open a PR against tests, bugs, new features, docs, etc.